jarmstrong2/handwritingnet/README.md

 ```
 ![alt tag](https://github.com/jarmstrong2/handwritingnet/blob/master/samples/thisisawesome.png)

-* Below is the attention plot which represents by how many timesteps the model will focus on a certain character in a string (moving in a left to right direction)
+* Below is the attention plot which represents by how many timesteps the model will focus on a certain character in a string (moving in a left to right direction along the string)

 ![alt tag](https://github.com/jarmstrong2/handwritingnet/blob/master/samples/thisisawesome_attention.png)